-So I thought I’d take all the guess work out of how to bake a juicy ham with charred crispy edges and a beautiful sticky glaze.
+Take out all the guess work out and find out how to bake a juicy ham with charred crispy edges and a beautiful sticky glaze… right here!

 Spiral cut hams seem to be gaining in popularity over in the United States, but unfortunately I can’t comment on them since we don’t have them.